Categories: Business

 Irish web-shoppers are looking for bargains, and party apparel this Christmas, according to search information from Google.

-Information from Google Insights for Search, web application from Google that records the most frequent search terms, shows that eBay is the most ‘googled’ shopping related term in Ireland over the past seven days.
+Information from Google Insights for Search, a web application from Google that records the most frequent search terms, shows that eBay is the most ‘googled’ shopping related term in Ireland over the past seven days.
 DoneDeal, an Irish owned ads website is the fourth most searched for shopping term.

 Top 10 Google search shopping-related terms for the first week of December 2010